AdamBanham/data-aware-conformance/README.md

 ## Evaluation

 To generate the logs used for counter-examples, create a virtual python environment using pipenv and then run the `generate.py` script in the root directory.
 All data (logs and models) used as counter-examples for each axiom can be found in the `axioms` folder, where for each axiom has a sub folder containing the relevant logs and models.
 Our record of analysis for all four possible candidiates in the submitted paper can be found in the excel spreadsheet `axioms_counter_examples.xlsx`, in the root directory.

+### Paper Example - Series of Counterexamples
+The models used in the paper as an example of a series of counterexamples for axioms can be found in the `paper example` directory.

 ### Model generation
 All models were manually created for each counter-example using ProM and the "Edit DPN (Text Language based)" plug-in authored by F.Mannhardt.